bsozer06/critical-asset-tracking-platform/README.md

 - **Backend API** — Handles telemetry, validates data, and streams updates.
 - **Frontend Web App** — Modern dashboard with a 3D map and live asset panel.
 - **Simulator** — Generates test data for all asset types.
+- **Monitoring Stack** — Prometheus metrics and Grafana dashboards for system observability.

 ---